galaxyproject/training-material/topics/contributing/tutorials/reviewing/tutorial.md

 Some of these will be small PRs, e.g. fixing a typo or link, while others might be more substantial, for example adding a completely new tutorial or topic.

 ## Viewing changes in GitHub

-To view the changes included in a PR, click on the pull request in the list, and go to the `files changed` tab near the top of the screen:
+More information about the pull request, and any discussion about it, can be found by clicking on the PR in the list:

 ![Main view of a PR](../../images/reviewing/pr_view.png){: width="75%"}

+To view the changes included in a PR, click on the pull request in the list, and go to the `files changed` tab near the top of the screen

+![The "files changed" view of a PR](../../images/reviewing/file_changes.png){: width="75%"}

 Here you will find a list of all the files that were changed, and what those changes were, we call this a *diff*.
-The red lines show the old version of the file content, and the green lines show the proposed version:
+The red lines show the old version of the file content, and the green lines show the proposed version.

-![The "files changed" view of a PR](../../images/reviewing/file_changes.png){: width="75%"}
+You can now look through the changes to review them.
+For larger changes, looking at the diff may not be sufficient, and you may prefer to look at a preview of the website with the proposed changes in the PR.
+We will see how to do this in a later section.

 # Adding your Review

-You can add your review in the GitHub interface.
-You can either approve the changes, or add one or more comments requesting further changes, asking a question, or just giving a compliment to the PR creator(s).
+After looking at the changes, you can add your review in the GitHub interface.
+You can either approve the changes, add comments requesting further changes, asking a question or giving a compliment to the PR creator(s).

 ## Commenting on Changes
 If you have a question, suggestion, or compliment about a certain change, you can add a comment to a specific line of the diff, by moving your mouse over the line you want to comment on, and clicking on the plus icon that appears at the start of the line.
 A comment box will now open below this line, where you can type your message: